miguandr/ft_transcendence/async-scrum-hub/docs/API_CONTRACTS.md

 **Endpoint:** `GET /organizations/{org_id}/members`

 **Description:** Returns the list of members of the specified organization.
-If admins, they can see the 'delete' option next each member name.
+If admin, they can see the 'delete' option next each member name.

 **Authentication:** Required (JWT)

+**Permissions:**
+- Any organization member.

 **URL Parameters:**
 - `org_id` - UUID of the organization